subotkevic/videl/README.md

 # Vegeta
-Vegeta is a set of Vue2 components for Bulma CSS framework.
+Vegeta – frontend framework for Vue2.
+Based on Bulma.